pkhanna104/bmi_dynamics_code/README.md

 Older version of the repo is contained in "fa_analysis" on preeya's github.

-Older analyses are in the original fa_analysis repo, one migrated over have been checked and ideally have test functions for most capabilities; Absolute paths have been removed and replaced by the 'config' functionality
+Older analyses are in the original fa_analysis repo, one migrated over have been checked and ideally have test functions or assertions within function to test for most capabilities; Absolute paths have been removed and replaced by the 'config' functionality